OneAndZero24/InTAct-Flex/README.md

 ## <a name="method-overview"></a> Method Overview

-**InTAct** enables Continual Learning by selectively stabilizing the network's functional behavior in regions that matter, **activation hypercubes ($\mathcal{H}$)**, while allowing plasticity elsewhere.
+**InTAct** enables continual learning by selectively stabilizing the network's functional behavior in regions that matter, **activation hypercubes ($\mathcal{H}$)**, while allowing plasticity elsewhere.

 ### The Core Concept: Interval-Based Preservation
 Instead of freezing parameters or relying on data replay, InTAct summarizes the activation distribution of past tasks into **hypercubes**.
-These hypercubes capture the central $p\%$ of neuron activations for a given layer.
+These hypercubes capture the central $p%$ of neuron activations for a given layer.

 During training, we treat these hypercubes as critical functional manifolds.
 We use **interval arithmetic (IA)** to mathematically guarantee that the network's output remains stable whenever an input falls within these protected regions.